 Stickers, effects, and more!

 How do you make your schnauzer, Siamese, or guinea pig even cuter than normal?
 Hmmmm….
 Maybe put a pair of glasses on him?
 Or how about a straw cowboy hat?
 Better yet, stick a daisy in his fur.
-Overlays can add a touch of silliness to your photo and bring out your pet’s playful side.
-If you can’t find just the right overlay to use, you can always create or find your own and add it with the Add your own button.
+Graphics can add a touch of silliness to your photo and bring out your pet’s playful side.
+If you can’t find just the right graphic to use, you can always create or find your own and add it with the Add your own button.
 Use our Text tool to put a caption on your photo or add a Comic Bubble and have your pet say something clever.

 Effects are just as fun to use on animal photos as they are on pics of people, places, and things.
 Try Focal Soften to bring out your pet’s punim and blur out the background.
 Use Boost to intensify the colors in your photo.
 Or give your pet the old pop art treatment with the Warhol effect.